 The nutritional and health benefits vary from green to green.
 Leafy greens are rich with beta-carotene, iron, and calcium.
 Darker leaved greens, like kale and chard, are additionally high in lutein and zeaxanthin, which both help protect your eyes from degenerative conditions.
 Even though the greens are small, they pack quite the nutritional punch, giving full meaning to the saying "a little goes a long way".

 Because microgreens require only minimal sunlight and growing space, they are ideal to grow in a container on your kitchen windowsill for easy access.
-Since you are able to control the growing environment through planting the seeds yourself, you can choose to use fully organic growing methods.
+Since you are able to control the growing environment by planting the seeds yourself, you can choose to use fully organic growing methods.

-1. Select a shallow container with drainage.
 We used fiber packs, which are a peat material.
 The size of the container should directly reflect how much you want to grow.
 Fill the container with 1.5"-2" of moistened potting mix or seedling mix.
 Press the layer of soil down gently to create a flat, even surface.

-2. Select a microgreen seed that interests you, whether it be a mix or a singular type of green.
+Whether it be a mix or a singular type of green.
 The Pinetree Kitchen Sink Mix and Healthy Blend Mix are popular with our customers, and we offer a number of single green packs such as Arugula, Cabbage, Celery, Cilantro, Beets, Basil, Broccoli, Kale, Sorrel, and more.
 Scatter the seeds over the surface of the soil before lightly pressing them down.

-4. Be sure to keep the soil constantly moist, but prevent it from being soggy by pouring off any excess water that collects in the drip tray.
+Prevent it from being soggy by pouring off any excess water that collects in the drip tray.
 To harvest, snip the microgreens right above the soil line when their first true leaves appear (about 7-14 days after germination).

-5. After harvest, it is time to start a new crop if you wish to have more greens.
+After harvest, it is time to start a new crop if you wish to have more greens.
 Harvesting them at such a young stage prevents them from producing a second crop on their own.
-The good news is that as long as you didn't have any issues with pests or disease, you can reuse the soil.
+The good news is that as long as you didn't have any issues with pests or diseases, you can reuse the soil.
 Simply pull up the remaining roots and stems and till the soil gently with a fork.
 Add more soil if needed and start the process over.